bahrus/mount-polyfill/README.md

 }
 ```

-This allows code that comes into being after the matching elements were found, to "get caught up" on all the matches.
+This allows code that comes into being after the matching elements were found, to "get caught up" on all the matches. -->

-## Benefits of this API

-This api doesn't pry open some ability developers currently lack, with at least one possible exception.
-It is unclear how to use mutation observers to observe changes to [custom state](https://developer.mozilla.org/en-US/docs/Web/API/CustomStateSet).

-Even if that capability were added to mutation observers the mount api strives to make it *easy* to achieve what is currently common but difficult to implement functionality.
-The amount of code necessary to accomplish these common tasks designed to improve the user experience is significant.
-Building it into the platform would potentially:

-1. Give the developer a strong signal to do the right thing, by
-    1. Making lazy loading easy, to the benefit of users with expensive networks.
-    2. Supporting "binding from a distance" which can allow SSR to provide common, shared data using the "DRY" philosophy, similar to how CSS can reduce the amount of repetitive styling instructions found inline within the HTML Markup.
-2. Allow numerous components / libraries to leverage this common functionality, which could potentially significantly reduce bandwidth.
-3. Potentially by allowing the platform to do more work in the low-level (c/c++/rust?) code, without as much context switching into the JavaScript memory space, which may reduce cpu cycles as well.

 ##  Extra lazy loading